Skip to main content

 6.1 API Overview

-• Returns complete six-dimension scores with signal details
+• Complete six-dimension scores with 77 verification signals

-• All data is derived from publicly verifiable sources
+• All data derived from publicly verifiable, authoritative sources

 • JSON response format